-If you’ve ever tried to correct a believalist—climate or otherwise—you’ll have spotted my false dichotomy.
-The above MCQ makes the tacit assumption that our interlocutor is more-or-less psychologically normal, whereas we all know cult members are nothing of the sort, don’t we?
-When a person Believes, Truly Believes, they suddenly have rhetorical options that aren’t available to the general public.
+If you’ve ever tried to correct a believalist—climate or otherwise—you’ll have spotted the false dichotomy.
+I tacitly assumed that our interlocutor was more-or-less psychologically normal, whereas we all know cult members are nothing of the sort, don’t we?
+When a person Believes, Truly Believes, they suddenly have rhetorical options that aren’t open to the general public.

 And so it was that Andy Skuce chose what the sages call The Third Way:

 3) whine and flee

 Now I don’t know about you, but I’d be a little embarrassed to put my name to this combination of rudeness, laziness and cowardice:

 * How many other gems lie undiscovered in the dross of Andy’s blog?
 We’ll probably never know.